Svaneke

 Svaneke (Swencke in 1410, from old Danish swan swan and *wīka inlet) is a small town on the eastern coast of the Baltic island of Bornholm, Denmark.
 It lies mainly in Svaneke parish and partly in Ibsker parish.

-It is Denmark's easternmost and until a few years ago the smallest and now the second smallest (only Ærøskøbing is smaller) chartered town with a population of 1,079 as of 1 January 2022.
+It is Denmark's easternmost town.
+It is also the second smallest chartered town in Denmark, with a population of 1,090 as of 1 January 2025.
+Only Ærøskøbing is smaller.

 History

-Svaneke probably dates back to the 13th century when herring fishing was practiced along Bornholm's east coast.
+Svaneke probably dates back to the 12th to 13th century when herring fishing was practiced along Bornholm's east coast.
 The precise date at which it was granted the market town status is unknown but it was no doubt at the beginning of the 16th century as by 1543 it had a mayor and a municipal council.
 In 1610, almost half the town was destroyed by fire.
 During the brief period of February 26, 1658 - May 27, 1660, Svaneke, together with the rest of Bornholm, was part of the Swedish Empire.
 In 1801, the population was still only 663 but this figure doubled in the 19th century as the new harbour (1816) provided enhanced opportunities for shipbuilding.

 It was in the 18th and 19th centuries that trade and shipbuilding expanded in Svaneke, resulting in the construction of the fine merchants' houses which still line the harbour.
 Unlike many of the other towns in Bornholm, Svaneke escaped modernization following the opening of the island's railways at the beginning of the 20th century.
 Its old-world look was further protected towards the end of the century by "The Friends of Svaneke" who prevented inappropriate renovation work.